The Magnificent Ambersons (film): Plot

 The Ambersons are by far the wealthiest family in their Midwestern city in the last few decades of the 19th century.
 As a young man, Eugene Morgan courts Isabel Amberson, but she rejects him after he publicly embarrasses her.
 She instead marries Wilbur Minafer, a passionless man she does not love, and spoils their child, George.
 The townspeople long to see George get his "comeuppance."

 In the early 20th century, Major Amberson gives a large party at the Amberson Mansion for George, who is home from college for the holidays.
 Eugene, now a widower who has just returned to town after 20 years, attends.
 George dislikes Eugene, whom he sees as a social climber, and ridicules Eugene's investment in the automobile.
 He instantly takes to Eugene's daughter Lucy.

 The next day, George and Lucy take a sleigh ride.
-They pass Eugene, his aunt Fanny, Isabel, and Isabel's brother, Jack.
-Eugene's "horseless carriage" has gotten stuck in the snow, and George jeers for them to "get a horse."
+They pass Eugene, George's aunt Fanny, Isabel, and Isabel's brother, Jack.
+Eugene's "horseless carriage" has gotten stuck in the snow, and George jeers at them to "get a horse."
 The Amberson sleigh then overturns, and Eugene, after his vehicle is mobile again, gives everyone a ride back home.
 George is humiliated by the incident and angered by Eugene's attentions toward Isabel and his mother's obvious affection for Eugene.

 Wilbur Minafer loses a substantial amount of money on bad investments and soon dies.
 George is largely unmoved by his father's death.
 The night after the funeral, George teases Fanny, who is besotted with Eugene.

 Time passes, and Eugene becomes very wealthy manufacturing automobiles, and again courts Isabel, who refuses to risk George's disapproval by telling him about their love.
 Lucy rejects George's marriage proposal by saying that he has no ambition in life other than to be wealthy and keep things as they are, and she leaves town.
 The Ambersons invite the lonely Eugene to dinner, where George, blaming him for turning Lucy against him, criticizes automobiles.
 The Ambersons are shocked by his rudeness, but Eugene says that George may turn out to be right.

 That evening, George learns from Aunt Fanny that Eugene has been courting Isabel.
 Enraged, he rudely confronts a neighbor for spreading gossip about his mother.
 The next day, George refuses to let Eugene see his mother.
 Jack tells Isabel about George's terrible behavior, but she declines to do anything that might upset her son.
 Eugene writes to Isabel and asks her to choose between her son and his love.
-Isabel chooses George.
+Heartbroken due to her son's selfishness, Isabel nevertheless chooses George, thus destroying her chance for happiness.